techidaily/site-ai-driven-video-production/source/_posts/updated-in-2024-video-pace-control-a-beginners-guide-to-camtasia.md

 ![Custom-speed](https://images.wondershare.com/filmora/guide/speed-and-duration1.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/Zgwn5kVI5V4?si=1j6j4OuSSndFieXU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 You can play the video on the preview screen to witness the speed play of the content.
 Use the Filmora application to perform further edits on the content.
 It is an amazing tool and you can edit your content limitlessly without any issues.
 The Filmora video editor is a reliable program and you can edit any number of videos despite its file size efficiently.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/HaM818fFKXQ?si=ZZLA4lFSHSgCpSE0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### Conclusion